 Container Docking Station

-With the Container Docking Station, you can set down containers independently of the trailer or chassis, swap them directly at your own site, and structurally decouple transport, storage, and handling.
+With the Container Docking Station, you can manage your containers independently from the trailer or chassis, swap them directly at your own site, and structurally decouple transport, storage, and handling.

 4 Use Cases